gradle/gradle/subprojects/docs/src/docs/release/notes.md

-The Gradle team is excited to announce Gradle @version@.
+The Gradle team is excited to announce a new major version of Gradle, @version@.

-This release features [vastly improved feature set in dependency management](#improved-dependency-management-feature-set), [support for running Gradle with Java 13](#support-for-java-13-ea), [built-in packaging and publishing of javadoc and sources](#javadoc-and-sources-packaging-and-publishing-is-now-a-built-in-feature-of-the-java-plugins), ... [n](), and more.
+This release features [vastly improved feature set in dependency management](#improved-dependency-management-feature-set), [support for running Gradle with Java 13](#support-for-java-13), [built-in packaging and publishing of javadoc and sources](#javadoc-and-sources-packaging-and-publishing-is-now-a-built-in-feature-of-the-java-plugins), ... [n](), and more.

-The release notes list what's new since Gradle 5.6.
-You can review the [highlights since Gradle 5.0 here](https://gradle.org/whats-new/gradle-6/).
+These release notes list what's new since Gradle 5.6, but you can review the [highlights since Gradle 5.0 here](https://gradle.org/whats-new/gradle-6/).

 Read the [Gradle 6.0 upgrade guide](userguide/upgrading_version_5.html) to learn about breaking changes and considerations for upgrading from Gradle 5.x.